 Here you’ll find a simple explanation of some of the most commonly used investment terms.
 If there is any other financial jargon you want translated, please call our Customer Service Team free on 0800 597 2525 or email us at firstname.lastname@example.org and they will be pleased to help.

-A financial adviser is an intermediary authorised by the FCA to sell or advise on financial products.
+A financial adviser is an intermediary who is regulated by the FCA to provide advice on financial matters including investments.

 The Financial Conduct Authority (FCA) is an independent body with statutory powers who are responsible for supervising financial firms, maintaining confidence in the financial system, providing protection for consumers and reducing financial crime.